getsentry/rfcs/text/0129-video-replay-envelope.md

 - From the SDK, we would send a new envelope with the following items: `Replay`, `ReplayVideo` and `ReplayRecording`.
 - The newly introduced item type, [`ReplayVideo`](https://github.com/getsentry/relay/blob/5fd3969e88d3eea1f2849e55b61678cac6b14e44/relay-server/src/envelope.rs#L115C5-L115C20) is used to transport the video data.
   The envelope item would consist of a single header line (JSON), followed by a new line and the raw video data.
-  - The header should contain at least the following metadata:
+  - The header should contain at least the following metadata: needed to ingest the item.

     ```json
     {
       "segment-id": 4,
-      "size": 3440,
-      "duration": 5000,
-      "encoding": "whatever",
-      "container": "whatever",
     }
     ```